celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/ChapterAssessment.rst

         :align: center
         :alt: Adding to a list of odd number from 1 to 19

-    Consider the above screenshot of CodeLens animation. what line number has the exit condition for the while loop? |blank|
+    Consider the above screenshot of CodeLens animation.
+What line number has the exit condition for the while loop? |blank|
     How many more times will the exit condition be checked? |blank|

     -   :3: Correct.